 Adaptive EQ is a feature built into AirPods Pro that automatically adjusts the low and mid frequencies based on the seal between the ear tip and your ear canal.
 Unlike the iOS Music EQ, you can’t turn Adaptive EQ off or adjust it manually.
 It runs constantly in the background.

 The inward-facing microphone measures how sound reaches your eardrum and adjusts the output in real time.
-If you shift an earbud or swap ear tips, Adaptive EQ recalibrates.
+Shift an earbud or swap tips, and Adaptive EQ recalibrates within seconds.

 According to How-To Geek’s Adaptive EQ explainer, this feature was first introduced with AirPods Pro in 2019 and has been included in every AirPods Pro model since.